Q: Where are lessons held?

 Justin is available weekdays and weekends, days and evenings.

-Q: Are Skype magic lessons available?
+Q: Are Zoom magic lessons available?

 A: Yes, please click here for more details.